SeeOneeee/data_processing_1_shared_repo/README.md

 # data_processing_1_shared_repo
-This is the sharing repo for the course data processing 1 Source of the covid-19 Data:
+This is the sharing repo for the course data processing 1 THIS IS ONLY AN EXCERPT OF THE DATA
+Source of the covid-19 Data:

 By ECDC
 Copyright:
 - https://www.ecdc.europa.eu/en/copyright